Throughout the year, there are many activities for children that celebrate local traditions, such as Pirates Week and Junior Batabano.

 Storytelling & Singalong

 Children love being read aloud to, and the stories can help to develop their imaginations as well as teach them values.
-Story-time is a gentle introduction to learning to sit still and listen and to be around other children.
+Story-time is a gentle introduction to learning to sit still and listen, and more importantly, to be around other children.